Programme 1945 – Fun Sessions 1942-1945

 Mr. J. D. BAXTER.

-A comedian out outstanding quality who has given himself wholeheartedly, not only for Fun Sessions but to any Patriotic effort.
+A comedian of outstanding quality who has given himself wholeheartedly, not only for Fun Sessions but to any Patriotic effort.
 Quiet, unassuming, Jack Baxter has been the means of cheering many thousands during the war years.
 His “gags” will be quoted for years to come.

 Mrs. E. H. CULVER.